demee/9to5programming/_drafts/javascript-objects.md

 ---
 layout: post
-title: Will I be single forever?
+title: I hope I will be single forever
-date: 2020-04-28 07:21:01 +0000
+date: 2020-04-28T07:21:01.000+00:00

 ---
-HI, I'm a parameter to a function, I happily go alone, and all I want is to be single.
+Hi, I'm a parameter to a function, I happily go alone, and all I want is to be single.
 I hope I will be single forever.

 Why would I need another guy?
 Being two of us makes everything confusing.

-For example in javascript assert.equal mixes me `expected` with `actual`
+And if I got a pair?
+Maybe it makes sense, for sum, but I am not the sum.

-Which is completely different from JUnit in java.
-Now everyone needs to remember which one is which.
-Poor you full stack developers.
+I want to be alone.